pactus-project/pactus.org/docs/learn/consensus/without-delegation.md

 ![Delegated Proof of Stake](../../assets/images/delegated_proof_of_stake.png)

-## Zarb Has No Delegation
+## Pactus Has No Delegation

-The solution we are offering in Zarb is creating a **dynamic set** of validators.
+The solution we are offering in Pactus is creating a **dynamic set** of validators.
 Validators can be changed randomly.
 Anyone can easily become a validator by staking some tokens.
 At each height, every validator starts running a Verifiable Random Function (VRF) in order to choose themselves.
 The VRF is unpredictable and the result can be verified cryptographically by other validators.